slott56/Stingray-Reader/docs/source/background.rst

             )
             return object_gen

 Experience indicates that it's best to factor the input processing into at least two discrete steps so that transformations are easier to manage and extend.

 Additional steps often accrue as the application evolves.
-Alternatives steps accrus to support new or modified data sources.
+Alternative steps accrue to support new or modified data sources.

 We can then use this iterator to process rows of a sheet.